OscarGariboiOrts/Author-Profiling-in-Twitter/README.md

 A basic code written in R was provided by the instructors.
 This basic code basically implemented the Bag-of-Words approach.
 Completely new code has been written using Python.
 Tweets both in train and test datasets have been preprocessed to remove the accents.

 There has been a testing phase where 82 different models have been built and tested.
-Finally the models with best performance have been selected and reported in the attached note-book files.
+Finally the models with best performance were selected and reported in the attached note-book files.

-Further information about the tasks done under the scope of Variety and Gender classification can be found in the corresponding sections.
+Further information about the tasks done under the scope of Variety and Gender classification can be found in the corresponding sections (story telling).

+A paper was also written in order to formally resent the work done and the results that this work showed.